Skip to content

 {

-Task<StoredObjectMetadata> UploadAsync<T>(FileUploadRequest request, FileType fileType, CancellationToken ct);
+Task<string> UploadAsync<T>(FileUploadRequest request, FileType fileType,

-Task<FileDownloadResponse> DownloadAsync(string path, CancellationToken ct);
+Task<FileDownloadResponse?> DownloadAsync(string path, CancellationToken cancellationToken = default);

-Task<bool> ExistsAsync(string path, CancellationToken ct);
+Task<bool> ExistsAsync(string path, CancellationToken cancellationToken = default);

-Task<long> GetSizeAsync(string path, CancellationToken ct);
+Task<long> GetSizeAsync(string path, CancellationToken cancellationToken = default); // 0 if missing

-Task RemoveAsync(string path, CancellationToken ct);
+Task RemoveAsync(string path, CancellationToken cancellationToken = default);

 Task<PresignedUploadUrl> GenerateUploadUrlAsync(